Growth from the Ground Up

 Chad credits Aveda as one of the biggest factors of his salon’s growth.
 Before he even opened, he made the decision to follow Aveda, Neill Corporation and The Salon People’s guidelines for success and hasn’t looked back.

-“I had no idea what I was doing, so I took whatever Neill Corporation and The Salon People told me and executed it,” he says.
+“I had no idea what I was doing, so I took whatever The Salon People told me and executed it,” he says.
 “They know what works, and at the beginning, I didn’t.
 They told me who to contact to get a website and what was successful for other salons.
 The SDPs were very helpful in getting me through the buying of the company, and learning more about Aveda,” he adds.

 With a strong team behind him, Chad never felt alone in his journey to open and build a prosperous business.
 He also loves the continuity of owning an Aveda salon and what it offers customers across the country.